TedVu/subscription-plus/README.md

 1. Implement basic feature to capture notification features: how long does subscription last?, notification type (is it via phone or email?), frequency of notifications, how long before subscription end to notify?,...

-2. Bug when searching => showing invalid date.
+2. Firebase hosting.

-3. Firebase hosting.
+3. Sanity check